End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Results

-The results demonstrate that the \ac{SMT++}, trained with the curriculum learning proposed in Section \ref{sec:cl}, is able to transcribe full-page music scores with remarkable accuracy.
-Specifically, the \FPSMTNXT{} yields the best performance in all the encodings.
-This proves that modern convolution approaches---although inspired by the advancements in the Transformer architecture---seem to be capable of retrieving better features and information from complex sources, such as full-page documents.
+The results generally demonstrate that our approach for building and training the \ac{SMT} leads to successful end-to-end full-page transcription.
+Specifically, the \FPSMTNXT{} yields the best performance across all encodings considered, showing an average improvement of $62.1$\% in the \ac{SER} metric compared to its alternative.
+This confirms that modern convolutional approaches, despite being inspired by advancements in Vision Transformer architectures, are capable of learning appropriate features from complex music score documents.

-From an encoding perspective, the tokenization processes proposed in this work improve the performance of the model.
-Both the \ekrn{} and the \bkrn{} encodings lead to better results than standard \krn{}, with improvements of $13.2\%$ and $29.6\%$ respectively.
-Between these alternative representations, the \bkrn{} notation yields an $18\%$ lower \ac{SER} than the \ekrn{} encoding.
-This proves that, in the case of music, it is preferable to perform a granular semantic-aware tokenization of the ground truth sequences, although some correlation from the image may be lost.
+From an encoding perspective, the two proposed encoding alternatives to the raw tokenization enhance the performance of the model.
+Both the \ekrn{} and the \bkrn{} encodings outperform raw \krn{}.
+Specifically, the \FPSMTNXT{} model reports that the \ekrn{} \ac{SER} improves results by $12.4\%$ and \bkrn{} by $28.6\%$.
+Among these alternative representations, the \bkrn{} notation yields a $18\%$ lower \ac{SER} than the \ekrn{} encoding, \review{following the insights got from previous works~\citep{RiosVila:IJDARICDAR:2023}}.
+This suggests that it is preferable to rely on a semantic-aware tokenization of the ground-truth, even if some correlation with the image is lost.

-Errors visualization from the test set of the FP-\GrandStaff{} dataset are shown in Figures \ref{fig:results_vis} and \ref{fig:magnified_results}.
-The highlighted errors were computed using the \textit{musicdiff} tool~\citep{Foscarin:DLFM:2019} and visualized with the MuseScore editor.\footnote{https://musescore.org/es} The example shows that the model is capable of transcribing accurately a complex full-page music score.
-Most of the errors are pitch-related, where some notes and accidentals are misplaced.

-From these results, we demonstrate that the \ac{SMT++} is an end-to-end method capable of transcribing full-page pianoform documents with remarkable accuracy.
+Based on these preliminary results, we claim that the \ac{SMT} is a viable end-to-end method for transcribing full-page pianoform documents.
+Among the configurations studied, the combination of \FPSMTNXT{} with \bkrn{} encoding proves to be the most effective for this task.

-\section{Ablation studies}
+\subsubsection{Ablation Studies}

-In addition to the results provided in Section \ref{sec:results}, we conducted several ablation studies in the key features of the \ac{SMT++} to assess their relevance in the task of learning to transcribe full-page documents.
-All of the experiments presented in this section were performed with the model that provided the best results in Table \ref{tab:results}, which is the \FPSMTNXT{} with the \bkrn{} notation vocabulary.
+In addition to the preliminary results provided above, we conducted several ablation studies in this controlled scenario to evaluate the relevance of key features of our approach.
+All experiments presented in this section were performed using the \FPSMTNXT{} model with the \bkrn{} notation, as this combination reported the best results.
+We assume that similar trends will hold for other configurations.